 Couples often use in vitro fertilisation (IVF) when they find it difficult or impossible to conceive a child due to their age, fertility problems or other reasons.

-Fertilisation takes place in a laboratory and the resulting embryo is then implanted in the mother’s womb.
-The procedure does not always result in a successful pregnancy and the chance of IVF resulting in a healthy baby falls with age.
+During IVF, fertilisation takes place in a laboratory, and the resulting embryo is then implanted into the mother’s womb.
+The procedure does not always result in a successful pregnancy, and the chance of IVF resulting in a healthy baby falls with age.